 It’s not easy to get an app into the Google Play Store.
 Google checks every app for viruses and other malware before they’re approved and available for download.

 Make no mistake: Sideloading apps opens your system up to threats that normally might be caught before they get to you.
-Every tutorial I’ve seen on how to sideload apps misses the important step on re-securing your device after you’re done.
+Every tutorial I’ve seen on how to sideload apps misses the important step of re-securing your device after you’re done.
 So be sure to stick around to the end of the tutorial.

-I’ve written before on how to protect your device against Android TV box viruses and malware.
+I’ve written before about how to protect your device against Android TV box viruses and malware.
 I highly recommend running some sort of virus protection on your device.
 Even if you only use a free version, it will still help to protect your device.

 If you sideload apps, get virus protection.
 Period.